TheWolfBro2008/Music-Keybinds/README.md

-# 🎵 Music-Keybinds 🎹
+# 🎵 Musical-Keybinds 🎹
-*Turn your instrument into a musical game controller!*
+*Turn your instrument into a Musical game controller!*

 ---

-## 🧠 What is Music-Keybinds?
+## 🧠 What is Musical-Keybinds?

-**Music-Keybinds** is an innovative application that allows you to use **musical instruments** (like clarinet, trumpet, flute, and others) to control your PC.
-Whether you're using it to play games, create art, or enhance accessibility, **Music-Keybinds** turns your instrument into a real-time input device for your computer.
+**Musical-Keybinds** is an innovative application that allows you to use **Musical instruments** (like clarinet, trumpet, flute, and others) to control your PC.
+Whether you're using it to play games, create art, or enhance accessibility, **Musical-Keybinds** turns your instrument into a real-time input device for your computer.
 Blow a note, and voilà — your keyboard, mouse, or even mouse movement responds instantly!

 Perfect for:
 - 🎮 **Novel ways to play games** (Ever wanted to play a game with your trumpet or saxophone?)
-- 🎨 **Creative control schemes** for artists, musicians, and streamers
+- 🎨 **Creative control schemes** for artists, Musicalians, and streamers
 - 🎼 **Fun, goofy experiments** because... why not?

 ---